While it is unwise to brag about yourself on college applications, it is totally appropriate–if not essential!–for other people to do it for you.

 • Who is not a good choice for a letter of recommendation is someone who doesn’t know you well, no matter how prestigious or powerful that person is.

-• Recommendations should verify what a student says about him or herself in the application.
+• Recommendations should verify what you say about yourself in applications.

-• The high school counselor fills out the Secondary School Report/Counselor form.
-It is the student’s job to establish, develop and maintain a positive relationship with this person.
+• The high school counselor completes the Secondary School Report/Counselor form.
+It is your job to establish and maintain a positive relationship with that person.

-• The goal in a student’s relationship with the counselor is to become a welcome, familiar face so that the counselor provides colleges with the best possible view of the person and the student.
+• In your relationship with the counselor, your goal is to become a welcome, friendly, familiar face so that he or she can provide colleges with the best possible view of you as a student and a person.

 • Make the counselor’s job of filling out the Secondary School Report form an easy task.